aliceinwire/tofuwiki/README.markdown

 as `namespace.` or `namespace/`.
 If you omit the namespace, the current namespace is assumed.

-When you rename a page, SoyWiki will update all the links on other pages in your wiki that need to be updated in light of the change.
+When you rename a page, TofuWiki will update all the links on other pages in your wiki that need to be updated in light of the change.
 (You'll see the other links that were updated in the output.)